-frontpage content(primary=False)
+frontpage_content (primary=False)

 If the module wants to provide any particular content on the frontpage, it can do so by returning a XHTML fragment (in text form) here.

-If primary is true, the caller wants the module to take primary responsibility for the frontpage content.
-If primary is false, the caller only expects a smaller amount of content (like a smaller presentation of the repository and the document it contains).
+Parameters primary (bool) - Whether the caller wants the module to take primary responsibility for the frontpage content.
+If False, the caller only expects a smaller amount of content (like a smaller presentation of the repository and the document it contains).